TheEpic0ne/HelpDatblockCom/docs/datearth.md

 2.8 Scamming, like not trading fairly is allowed.
 It is the responsibility of the player to build trust and be careful of others.

-2.9 Do not settle within 10 chunks of another town's border without their permission.
-Your town may be removed.
+2.9 Do not settle/claim too close to other towns without their mayor's permission.
+Homeblocks must be separated by ten chunks, a new town's homeblock must be separated from already existing town claims by six chunks, and town claims must be separated by two chunks.
+These rules also apply to how outposts are allowed to be claimed.

 2.12 Players may make a ticket to take over the mayorship of a town if the criteria is met.
 If the mayor gives permission in a ticket to have mayorship transferred to another player, the following criteria do not apply.
 Otherwise, the town needs to suit these criteria: